fstandhartinger/ii-agent-chutes/lessons_learned.md

 - ✅ Korrekte URL-Generierung für alle Deployment-Szenarien

 **Wichtige Erkenntnis**: FastAPI StaticFiles ist eine robuste Lösung, die Web-Standards für relative Pfade automatisch korrekt implementiert.

+## Database schema changes require manual migration logic if not using a migration tool.
+Added a simple migration runner to add the 'summary' column.

+## Complex UI sorting can be handled cleanly on the frontend using `useMemo` to prevent re-computation on every render.